-As we are about to review a sample of member’s 2015 records, the opt-in phase is now closing and we go “live” from January 2017 with the review of 2016 CPD records.
+As we are about to review a sample of member’s 2015 records, the opt-in phase has now closed and we go “live” from January 2017 with the review of 2016 CPD records.
 If you wish we will sign you up to receive hints and tips on CPD and the use of Career Manager to help you prepare for 2017, but there will no longer be a chance to have your CPD records reviewed.
-To sign up for hints and tips email your name and membership number to firstname.lastname@example.org using "CPD hints and tips" as the subject line.
+To sign up for hints and tips email your name and membership number to email@example.com using "CPD hints and tips" as the subject line.

 We will tell you how to record and send us your CPD records and, if selected, we will provide you with feedback and advice.
 If your records aren’t selected for review, we will still send you generic feedback to assist you in future years.